Kim Sawyer Egir

 I uncovered some surprising things in my research, namely that 72% of the current CBA students I interviewed never use the CBA website. on the other hand, prospective students rely heavily on a school’s website.
 They are looking for content that gives them a feel for what campus life is really like and if they can envision themselves fitting in.
 The contextual inquiries included a series of tasks for the students to perform while I watched them.
 Their performance on these tasks helped identify which information is hard to find.
 I feel like the CBA website is missing an opportunity to engage with current students.
 It’s important to provide information to prospective students but not at the expense of those currently enrolled.

-Please see my Phase One - Research summary with detailed information on my research and recommendations
+Please see my Phase One - Research Summary with detailed information on all my research and recommendations for this project.

 PHASE TWO - DESIGN/PLAN